 Hosted Subscription Services is at all

 times under the control of Customer.

 Except for the storage of the data within

 the Hosted Subscription Services (and

 the provision of Support, if applicable,

 described above), Provider is not involved

 in any Processing activities associated

 with this use of the product.
 If, as part of

 an Order, Customer requires Provider to

 perform Professional Services to assist in

 deployment of the product or

 application managed services during

 the Term, then Provider may be

 required by Customer to Process

 Personal Data for those purposes.

 ' '

-For as long as necessary to perform the
+The period for which the personal data will be For as long as necessary to perform the

-Services.
+retained, or, if that is not possible, the criteria used to Services.

+determine that period

-The Provider may transfer Personal Data
+For transfers to (sub-) processors, also specify subject The Provider may transfer Personal Data

-to sub-processor(s) for the purposes of
+matter, nature and duration of the processing to sub-processor(s) for the purposes of

-performing the Services for such period
+, performing the Services for such period

+as is necessary for such performance.

 as is necessary for such performance.